 Australia - Tasmania Island

-Tasmanian pepper is the fruit of the shrub Tasmania lanceolata.
-Although it is called a "shrub", this pepper plant can still grow to a height of 5 metres.
-It is mainly found in the south of Australia, in the lower mountainous regions at Tasmanian Sea level.
+Tasmanian pepper is the fruit of the Tasmania lanceolata shrub.
+Although called a \"shrub\", this pepper tree can still reach 5 meters in height.
+It is mostly found in southern Australia, in the lower mountainous regions at the level of the Tasman Sea.

-Generally, the average size of a Tasmanian pepper berry is between 4 and 5 mm, however, some pepper berries can be around 9 to 10 mm, they are then called "extra bold" to mark their rarity.
+Generally, the average size of a Tasmanian pepper berry is between 4 and 5 mm, however, some berries can be around 9 to 10 mm, and are called \"extra bold\" to mark their rarity.

-Tasmanian pepper is what we call " false pepper."
-In fact, what differentiates a false pepper from a real pepper is the way the berries are placed on the tree.
-Real pepper grows in a creeper while false pepper grows inside the fruit of a tree or shrub.
+Tasmanian pepper is what we call a \" false pepper \".
+In fact, what differentiates a fake pepper from a real pepper is the way the berries are placed on the tree.
+The real pepper grows in a vine while the fake pepper grows inside the fruit of a tree or shrub.

 In 1803, the English colonized the island of Tasmania and it was Robert Brown, botanist and explorer, who discovered this shrub.
 He decided to bring it back to English Cornwall in 1805.

 The Tasmanian pepper is a rare pepper, moreover the global production of this pepper is 5 tons per year.